A print is an image which has been transferred from one surface to another.

 Like aquatint, this technique is used to create a tonal effect over large areas.
 The whole plate is worked with a rocker, creating a rough surface which will hold ink and produce an overall black velvety effect.
 A second tool is used to burnish out areas which are intended to be white in the final image.
 Thus this process works from dark to light.

 These are prints where the areas around the image to be printed are cut away, leaving the image on the block in relief.
 These raised areas are then inked and transferred onto a second surface, usually paper.
-The most common relief prints include Woodcut, Linocut and Lithograph.
+The most common relief prints include woodcut and linocut.

 From the Greek lithos (stone) and graphe (writing).
 This printing process is unlike both intaglio and relief processes, both of which involve cutting into the plate.
 Lithography relies on the principle that grease and water will repel each other.
 The image is drawn in a greasy substance onto a lithographic stone.
 The stone is then dampened with water and the greasy printing ink adheres only to the drawing.